GC-Library/archive-docs/docs/README.md

-# CUNY Graduate Center Archives and Special Collections, Mina Rees Library: Archives Documentation
+# Mina Rees Library Archives Documentation

 This is a space to maintain instructions for processing archival collections and using ArchivesSpace at the Mina Rees Library, CUNY Graduate Center.